welde-data/immo-eliza-airflow-orchestrated/README.md

 The pipeline is designed as a **data platform foundation**, not a single-use scraper, and is executed automatically on a scheduled basis.

 ---

 ## 🏛️ Architecture Overview

-Immo Eliza is a containerized, Airflow-orchestrated ETL pipeline composed of:
+Immo Eliza is composed of the following core components:

 - **Orchestration:** Apache Airflow 2.x
 - **Compute:** Python-based processing services